 Yes - the situation is bad.
 You might say very bad.

-BUT - I firmly believe that your mindset in the coming weeks will determine your outcomes.
+BUT - I firmly believe that your mindset in the coming weeks and months will determine your outcomes.
 The way you think about your business, you job, your life and your finances over the coming weeks could well have an impact on your life for many years to come.

 You see, some people will give up.
 They will resign to their fate and you can see why.
 For some people, things look quite bleak right now.